|Questions about activating Muvizu? (Click here)|

 Therefore, you need to contact them asking for an extension to your activation attempts.
 It is up to them whether to do this.
 If they deny your request, you will need to purchase a new licence as explained above.

 Error W3 suggests that there is a problem with the activation server.
-You can either try again later, buy a new licence as explained above, or download the free legacy version.
+You should try to activate Muvizu again later.
+Find out more on our forum.

 Error W4 means that Muvizu can't connect to the activation server.
 Make sure your computer is connected to the internet and try again.